 Signs of a recovery are evident in the improved performance of many more sectors than earlier as borne out by the marked pick-up in core sector growth.
 Consumer spending has remained strong, reflected, for example, in the increasing sales of two-wheelers (over 21% in April 2016) and the growth of domestic air passenger traffic (over 22% in 2015-16).

 Although the growth rate of gross fixed capital formation, a proxy for investment, has lagged at 3.9%, CII believes that the first quarter of the current year would show faster growth due to additional capital expenditure spending by Government on infrastructure projects.

 The CII Associations’ Council (ASCON) survey results for the quarter January – March FY16 reveal an improvement in productivity growth over the corresponding quarter a year ago.
 The current trends also point towards a bottoming out of growth in the majority of sectors.

 As per the survey, more sectors have moved from low growth to moderate and high growth categories.
 Capacity utilization too has picked up, indicating demand acceleration.
 This reflects the increased growth in private consumption to 7.4% in the official data.

-The Government has adhered to the fiscal deficit target of 3.9% and has procliamed several new policies which add to the comfort of investors including Insolvency and Bankruptcy Code, National Capital Goods Policy and Intellectual Property Rights policy.
+The Government has adhered to the fiscal deficit target of 3.9% and has proclaimed several new policies that add to the comfort of investors including Insolvency and Bankruptcy Code, National Capital Goods Policy and Intellectual Property Rights policy.
 The CII President stated that such policy announcements would infuse new investments into the economy.